SELECT WORK

 REMOTE UNMODERATED INTERVIEWS IN USERZOOM

-Another slide from a design demo presentation.
+Another slide from a "research roundup" presentation.
 This slide introduces the screening requirements for a patient and family caregiver-facing study.

 REMOTE UNMODERATED INTERVIEWS IN USERZOOM

-Another slide from a design demo presentation.
+Another slide from a "research roundup" presentation.
 This slide summarizes current use of competitor healthcare apps and desirability of features under consideration for development.

 One output of research was this diagram of "trust criteria", the characteristics that are most important to a physician when referring a patient to a specialist.
 These criteria were used to customize the design of an automated referrals feature.

-To help keep up with the pace of development, I also conducted heuristic evaluations on existing prototypes to help ensure UX best practices were adhered to.
+To help keep up with the pace of development, I conducted heuristic evaluations on existing prototypes to help ensure UX best practices were adhered to.
+I created this template, which incorporates the 10 Nielsen usability heuristics plus additional best practices in line with our vision and culture.

-After completing a quarter's worth of studies, I set up a research repository in EnjoyHQ.
+RESEARCH TAXONOMYAfter completing a quarter's worth of studies, I set up a research repository in EnjoyHQ.
 In alignment with best practices, I established a taxonomy to aid discovery and comparison of key research insights and satisfaction ratings over time.
+The goal was to make the repository accessible and useful for all members of the product teams.

 I planned and facilitated workshops with design and product managers to unify our terminology for product features and shape the product's roadmap.
 These sessions were devised to merge design thinking methodologies, insights from human behavior, and fresh research findings to steer product development.
 This image is the outcome of a whiteboarding session to align strategy of the patient app.
 (Miro, 2020)